hari-/MyST-Me/README.md

 - Change the lists so that they can resize dynamically (I'm not sure how best to do this).
 - Add an option to not create a model for join tables.
 A checkbox reading "Ignore tables composed of only foreign key attriubtes"
 - Perhaps create an interactive version that cycles through each table and allows the user to select options for each table
+- Add a validate export directory button or event action.